What is Haute Couture?

 In early 2007, there are ten official haute couture member houses.
 Some of the most famous are Coco Chanel, Christian Dior, and Givenchy.

 Today only 2,000 women in the world buy couture clothes; 60% are American.
 Only 200 are regular customers.
-Often, designers will loan clothes to movie stars or other public figures for publicity.
+Public figures and movie stars often wear couture pieces loaned by designers, offering publicity and exposure to the maison’s unparalleled artistry.